google/wuffs/doc/std/image-decoders.md

 [FourCC](/doc/note/base38-and-fourcc.md) code such as `0x49434350` "ICCP" or `0x584D5020` "XMP ", to indicate what sorts of metadata the caller is interested in.
-Conversely, when the parser encounters metadata (and returns a "@metadata reported" [status](/doc/note/statuses.md)), call `metadata_fourcc` to see what sort of metadata it is.
+Conversely, when the parser encounters metadata (and returns a "@metadata reported" [status](/doc/note/statuses.md)), call `tell_me_more` to see what sort of metadata it is.

+Some metadata is short and `tell_me_more` will also fill in its `minfo: nptr more_information` out parameter with "parsed metadata".
+For example, Gamma Correction metadata is a single numerical value and Primary Chromaticities metadata is only eight numbers.
+From C++ code, call the `metadata_parsed__gama` or `metadata_parsed__chrm` methods to retrieve these value.

-Embedded metadata needs to be processed by a separate parser.
+Some metadata is long (or at least variable length) and needs processing by a separate parser.
 For example, processing XMP metadata usually involves some sort of XML parser, regardless of what particular image format that XMP metadata was embedded in.
-That metadata might also be in multiple (non-contiguous) chunks.
-The caller needs to loop, repeatedly calling `metadata_chunk_length`, advancing the `io_buffer` by that many bytes (after diverting those bytes to the separate parser) and calling `ack_metadata_chunk`.
-If the latter returns "@metadata reported", then repeat the loop.
-If it returns ok, then the metadata was completely consumed, and the caller can go back to the `decode_image_config` method.
+Wuffs decoders will return "raw metadata" instead of parsing it themselves.
+Raw metadata is further sub-divided into two categories:
+"raw passthrough" and "raw transform".
+Either way, note that raw metadata might also be arranged in multiple (non-contiguous) chunks of the source data.

+"Raw passthrough" means that the bytes in the wire format can be sent "as is" to the separate parser.
+Call `tell_me_more` in a loop (the `dst: io_writer` argument will be ignored) and `metadata_raw_passthrough__range` to identify a range (a chunk) of the input stream.
+Divert the bytes in that range to the separate parser (which should advance the `io_buffer` to the end of that range) and repeat the loop as long as `tell_me_more` returned a "$even more information" status.

+"Raw transform" means that the bytes in the wire format have to be further processed (e.g. decompressed) before sending them on to the separate parser.
+That processing is done by the `image_decoder` callee, not the caller.
+Pass a writable `dst io_buffer` to `tell_me_more` (where writable means that it has a positive `writer_length`) and implementations should fill in that buffer with post-transformed (e.g. decompressed) data to send onwards.
+Like any `io_transformer`-like coroutine, this should be in a loop, as it may suspend with "$short read" and "$short write" statuses.

+Either way, break the loop (after handling the `dst` and `minfo` out parameters) when `tell_me_more` returns a NULL status, meaning ok, when the metadata is complete.
+Afterwards, call the original action (e.g.
+`decode_image_config`) again to resume after the "@metadata reported" detour.

 ## API Listing